 Street art and graffiti can tell a story about a city as much as historical landmarks.
-Only it’s not the story of monarchs, nobles, wealthy families or the Church.
-Street Art is created by “ordinary” people, often social outcasts or persons who for different reasons can’t fit in the context where they live and are in distress.
+Only it’s not the story of monarchs, nobles, wealthy families, or the Church.
+Street Art is created by “ordinary” people, often social outcasts or persons who, for different reasons, can’t fit in the context where they live and are in distress.
 The most talented become internationally recognised street artists.
-The majority draw graffiti as a mean to state their views, often expressing disease, protest, and irony.
+The majority draw graffiti as a means to state their views, often expressing disease, protest, and irony.

 During my travels, I spotted some fantastic street art around the world.
-I saw some of the most beautiful and interesting examples of street art in Buenos Aires, especially at La Boca neighbourhood.
-In Europe, graffiti and wall art are ubiquitous in Berlin: some are nothing more than writings, but there are many large scale paintings the are impressive.
+I saw some of the most beautiful and interesting examples of street art in Buenos Aires, especially in the La Boca neighbourhood.
+In Europe, graffiti and wall art are ubiquitous in Berlin: some are nothing more than writings, but there are many large-scale paintings that are impressive.
 I also loved Hamburg Graffiti in St Pauli, the ones in Marseille, and found Brighton murals unexpectedly mind-blowing.

 Discovering Bristol Street Art